Moddable-OpenSource/moddable/documentation/base/worker.md

 	import Worker from "worker";

+> **Note**: The memory for a Worker's virtual machine is allocated from global system memory.

 ### Launching a worker
 To launch a worker, create an instance of the `Worker` class, passing the name of the module to invoke when the worker starts to run.
 In the following example, the module run at worker start is `simpleworker`.

 	let aWorker = new Worker("simpleworker");

 The call to the `Worker` constructor returns only after execution of the specified module completes.
 If the worker module generates an exception during this step, an exception is propagated so that the call to `new Worker` throws an exception.
-This behavior means that the invoking virtual machine blocks until the new worker virtual machine has fully completely initialization.
+This behavior means that the invoking virtual machine blocks until the new worker virtual machine has completed initialization.
 Consequently, any operations performed in a newly instantiated virtual machine should be relatively brief.

 ### Launching a worker with memory configuration
 The previous example launches the worker with the default memory configuration.
 This may not be large enough for the worker, or may allocate more RAM than needed by the worker.
 An optional configuration object allows the script instantiating a new virtual machine to set the memory use.